-Oh, what a difference a week makes in the lectionary/liturgical cycle of the church.
-Five days, really.
-We don’t know exactly how long it was between Jesus’ triumphal entry into Jerusalem on the back of a colt… or a donkey… or a colt and a donkey, depending upon which Gospel account you’re reading, and the night of his arrest in the Garden of Gethsemane.
+Oh, what a difference a week makes in the lectionary/liturgical cycle of the church… five days, really.
+We don’t know exactly how long it was between Jesus’ triumphal entry into Jerusalem on the back of a colt (Luke)… or a donkey (Mark)… or a colt and a donkey (Matthew), depending upon which Gospel account you’re reading, and the night of his arrest in the Garden of Gethsemane.
 It might have been five days… it might have been longer… it doesn’t really matter.
 What does matter is the way Jesus spent these last days of his earthly ministry.
-After weeping over the impending destruction of Jerusalem, a fate that would be brought about by the willful blindness of its leaders, Jesus went straight to the Temple and ejected the merchants and money changers who had turned it from a house of prayer to a house who’s occupants preyed upon the unwary (Luke 19:45-48).
+The first thing Jesus did after arriving in Jerusalem was to go to the Temple and eject the merchants and money changers who had turned it from a house of prayer… into a house whose occupants preyed upon the unwary (Matt 21:12-17).

-Jesus’ disciples were likely concerned… some more than others… especially when Jesus spoke of the destruction of the temple and the end times… of natural disasters, persecutions and sacrilege… and of “‘the Son of Man, coming in a cloud’ with power and great glory” (Luke 21:5-28).
-He spoke of the need for watchfulness… and preparation (vv.
-34-38).
+Jesus’ disciples were likely concerned… some more than others… especially when Jesus spoke of the destruction of the temple and the end times… of natural disasters, persecutions and sacrilege… and the coming of the Son of Man, “on the clouds of heaven with power and great glory” (Matt 24:1-31).
+He taught his disciples about the need for watchfulness (vv.
+24:36-44)… and preparation… of wise and faithful slaves (vv.
+24:45-51), foolish bridesmaids (vv.
+25-1-13), the necessity paying forward the gifts with which we are entrusted (vv.
+25:14-30)… and how we will be judged in this regard (vv.
+25:31-46).
 Jesus did lots of teaching during these last days… time was short and there wasn’t a moment to lose.
 It’s hard to know precisely when the situation escalated to the point of no return.
-All we know is that, at one point, Judas Iscariot approached the chief priests with an offer they couldn’t refuse… and they didn’t (Luke 22:1-6).
+All we know is that, at one point, Judas Iscariot approached the chief priests with an offer they couldn’t refuse… and they didn’t (vv.
+26:14-16).

-A last evening among friends: the institution of that most wonderful of meals: the Lord’s Supper… some final teachings about servanthood… and love… and betrayal (John 13:1-35).
-And then Jesus found himself alone with his father in the gloom of Gethsemane, praying while the disciples slept, oblivious to the Passion drama beginning to unfold around them.
-A kiss, a shriek of pain… a final healing (Luke 22:47-53)… and then Jesus was led away and brought before the chief priests, bound, beaten, reviled as a trophy of their unbelief and, finally turned over to the Roman Governor of Judea, the only man in the region with the authority to order his summary execution.
+A last evening among friends: the institution of that most wonderful of meals: the Lord’s Supper (Matt 26:26-30)… some final teachings about servanthood… and love… and betrayal (cf. John 13).
+And then Jesus found himself alone with his father in the gloom of Gethsemane, praying while the disciples slept, oblivious to the Passion drama that was beginning to unfold around them (Matt 26:36-46).
+A kiss, a shriek of pain… a final healing (Luke)… and then Jesus was led away and brought before the chief priests, bound, beaten, reviled as a trophy of their unbelief and, finally, turned over to the Roman Governor of Judea, the only man in the region with the authority to order his summary execution (vv.
+26:47—27:2).

 So here we are, immersed in the same Passion drama as were Jesus’ disciples two millennia ago.
-Of course we have a bit of an advantage over them because we know how the story turns out.
+Of course, we have a bit of an advantage over them because we know how the story turns out.
 But we also know about the suffering and degradation that must take place before the final victory is won.
-In a way, I envy the disciples for their unknowing.
+In a way, I envy the disciples their unknowing.
 Because with the unknowing comes a certain innocence… how could they have known that all of Jesus’ suffering was for them?
-How could they have understood the implications of such a gift, freely given… and their responsibility as recipients of God’s grace: to take up Jesus’ cross… and do their part to help restore God’s Kingdom on the Earth?
+How could they have understood the implications of such a gift, freely given… and their responsibility as recipients of that grace: to walk by faith… and not by sight (2 Cor 5:1-10).

-I’m still not always sure we really get it.
-And I guess we don’t need to… I mean really get it.
+I’m still not sure we really get it.
+And I guess we don’t need to… really get it.
 It’s a mystery after all.
 But we need to try.
-I asked the question earlier in this season of Lent: “What if it really is all about us?”
-What if God really did send the Messiah, the Christ, to show us an example of what it means to be fully-human, the way God intended us to be from the dawn of creation?
+I asked the question earlier during this season of Lent: “What if it really is all about us?”
+What if God sent the Messiah, the Christ, to show us the way to become the creatures God intends us to be?
 And not just collectively… but each of us!
-What if God is every bit as concerned about us individually… the greatest and the least of us… as he is about nations and ecology and the Church with a capital “C.” What does that tell us about how we need to be living our lives each and every day?
-“This is my body… this is my blood, which was given for you, and for many, for the forgiveness of sins…” to bring about your salvation, your atonement (your at-one-ment) with your Creator….
+What if God is every bit as concerned about us… the greatest and the least of us… individually… as he is about nations and ecology and the Church with a capital “C.” And how should that inform the way we live our lives… this day and every day?
+“This is my body… this is my blood, which was given for you, and for many, for the forgiveness of sins…” to bring about your salvation, your atonement (at-one-ment) with your Creator….

 But even if it is all about us, this week, we are called to walk with Jesus on the road marked with suffering… on the road of his Passion, as he pours out his Body and Blood to make our Salvation possible.
-And none of us is innocent… unlike the disciples, we do not have the benefit of “plausible deniability.”
-We know we’re culpable in Jesus’ death.
+And we are not innocent.
+Unlike the disciples, we do not have the benefit of “plausible deniability.”
+We know we’re all culpable in Jesus’ death.
 We know all this is happening because of us.
 And for us.
 And we really don’t know the end of the story, do we?
 Because the end of the story is us.
 The end of the story is how we pay forward the gifts with which we’ve been entrusted.
-We are saved by grace apprehended through faith (Eph.
-2:8).
-Think about that over the next five days of Holy Week as we relive, together, the story of the betrayal and execution of Jesus Messiah.
+We are saved by grace, apprehended (taken hold of) by faith.
+Think about that over the next five days of Holy Week as we relive, together, the story of the betrayal and execution of Jesus’ Messiah.